 Washer dryer combos are generally energy-efficient.
 The front-load washer uses little water, while condenser dryers are also considered energy-efficient (although drying typically does take longer in a combo machine).

 Typically, you should use high-efficiency (HE) detergent.

 Washer dryer combos are smaller than separate machines.
-Their capacities are often around two to three cubic feet.
-You can, however, find a larger capacity machine (for instance, theis 4.5 cubic feet), but you won’t find the mega capacities that you can find with standalone washers and dryers.
+Their capacities are often around 2 to 3 cubic feet.
+You can, however, find a larger capacity machine (for instance, theis 4.5 cubic feet), but you typically won’t find the mega capacities that you can find with standalone washers and dryers.

-Yes and no. You won’t be able to clean a large load of laundry in a compact machine (say, one that’s 2.3 cubic feet or less).
+Yes and no. You won’t be able to clean a large load of laundry in a compact machine that’s 2.3 cubic feet or less.
 You can fit a small basket of laundry in a compact machine (probably about two or three days of clothing), but you won’t be able to fit a large comforter or a large, full load of laundry.

 If you have a larger capacity combo machine (for instance, 4.3 cubic feet), you can probably fit about the same amount of laundry as you could with a standard capacity washing machine.

 It depends on the specific unit and the amount of clothes you’re cleaning.
 However, generally speaking, the wash cycle can take anywhere from 25 to 90 minutes.
 The drying times take longer (typically anywhere from 60 minutes to as long as 4 hours).
 Washer dryer combo machines typically take longer to dry your clothing than standalone ventless dryers (probably around double the time).